 Hello future Blue Jays!
-If you’ve reading this article, it means it’s college hunting time.
-My goal in the next few paragraphs is to educate you just a bit on Johns Hopkins University, how ACT scores play a role in admissions, and ways you can up your test taking/admissions game.
+It’s college hunting time.
+In this post, we’ll take a look at Johns Hopkins University, how ACT scores play a role in admissions, and ways you can up your test taking/admissions game.

-Believe it or not, Johns Hopkins much more than the best medical school in the United States.
+Johns Hopkins is much more than one of the best medical schools in the United States.
 Its undergraduates come from a variety of backgrounds, and can major in a wide variety of subjects from East Asian Studies to Sociology.
-The strength of Johns Hopkins’ undergraduate experience is the sheer number of research opportunities open to undergraduates.
-For high school students hoping to one day have a PhD. or M.D. at the end of their names, Johns Hopkins is an excellent springboard to future success.
+Another strength of Johns Hopkins’ undergraduate experience is the sheer number of research opportunities open to undergraduates.
+For high school students hoping to one day have “Ph.D.” or “M.D.” following their names, Johns Hopkins is an excellent springboard to future success.